ramalho/drawtree/README.md

-# `drawtree`: draw tree diagrams from indented text input
+# Draw tree diagrams from indented text input

 Given a text file with an outline indented with spaces or tabs (but not both), _drawtree.py_ displays a tree diagram made with the Unicode box drawing characters.